 Search Engine Optimization: Go Local, Go Mobile

 And so, we are told has SEO (Search Engine Optimization).
 Google for some time has cajoled, begged, threatened, and pretty much coerced anyone who has a website into being mobile-friendly (responsive), and if not mobile first, at least taking mobile very seriously.
 If you have a website, it had a) better look good on a mobile phone, and b) better be fast to respond.
 Or face the consequences: a deprecation on Google results, at least on the phone, but possibly also on the desktop.
+No matter what your business is, is you need to have a fully functioning and easy to navigate website.
+For example, dental offices have very competitive SEO as they want to get as many patients as possible.
+It might be in the dentist’s interest to use a specific SEO dentist services like the ones that can be seen here.
+In a heavily saturated market, being competitive and having sound SEO is very important.

 If you haven’t been paying attention, Google has also rolled out major changes in the so-called “snackpacks” – with now just three local listings appearing on local-related searches, and in many cases links deeper into Google maps than direct to your website.
 So the “phone” and the “desktop” have become one: the same look and feel of the phone, is now on desktop Google search.